 Today, Lee shows his true talent and versatility as an artist.
 His art reflects his uncompromisingly high standards.
 He resides in Florida with his wife and two children.
 His daughter, Jana, is an artist in her own right, inspired by her father’s encouragement to pursue art.
 Alongside their own art, Charles and Jana create paintings together.

 Lee embraces oils, watercolors, and acrylics.
 He also has a penchant for painting with a bright, eye-catching palette(including gold foil) that demonstrates his keen sense of color.
 Yet in spite of such vibrant imagery he presents his subjects in a calm and reflective—almost ethereal—way.

 Lee primarily paints in three distinct styles.
 The first is a classical, representational style with notes of romanticism.
 The second is a contemporary naïve style noted for its simplicity and flat expressions.
 His backgrounds are colorful planes harkening to Cubism, showing a mastery of defining space.
 A third, purely abstract style emerged as well.
 Of his styles, Lee prefers his modern approach, believing it instills his subjects with more life.

-His low-relief and richly textured mixed media compositions and accomplished through the use of Gesso, giving his artwork the appearance of emerging from the canvas.
+His low-relief and richly textured mixed media compositions are accomplished through the use of Gesso, giving his artwork the illusion of emerging from the canvas.

 Lee reveals a knowledge and fascination with Roman, Greek, and Egyptian architecture.
 His frequent use of columns recalls classical Greek and Roman history.

-“I want people to be there… to be inside of this period in time… inside those beautiful buildings.”
+“I want people to be there…to be inside of this period in time…inside those beautiful buildings,” Lee says.

 The artist is also interested in exploring the dimensions of the female form, traditionally set against neo-classical backdrops such as palaces or mansions.
 He sees his women as neither totally Eastern nor Western, but a new ethnicity only existing in his mind.